 Where Your Money Goes

-The AACR takes great care in placing your donation where it truly belongs: in the hands of scientists working on breakthroughs in cancer research.
-While working hard to keep expenses low, the Foundation raised a total of more than $64 million in 2018.
+The American Association for Cancer Research (AACR) takes great care in placing your donation where it truly belongs: in the hands of scientists working on breakthroughs in cancer research.
+The role of the AACR Foundation is to raise funds to support this critical work.
+We strive to keep expenses low to ensure that eighty-eight cents of every dollar raised by the Foundation supports cancer research.

 Here are just a few of the AACR’s recent accomplishments:

 - Since 1993, the AACR has awarded more than $547 million in grants to more than 3,400 scientists for research projects that aim to advance the understanding and treatment of cancer.
 AACR grants support researchers domestically and abroad at every stage of their careers, representing a global commitment to cancer prevention, early detection, interception, and cure.